 But lets go through this step by step.

-ONLY when the Max for Live device is swiched to ON, this mapping is active.
+You can (de-)activate this MAPing by switching the device on/off.
 If you want a different mapping for a certain MIDI note, just use a second Max for Live device for that.
-Switching between the two devices On+Off can be automated easily by MIDI clips envelopes on that track or via automations in Arrangement View or via your external MIDI controller as well.
+Switching between the two devices On+Off can be automated easily by MIDI clips envelopes on that track.
+Use automations in Arrangement View or via your external MIDI controller as well.

 I started to create a lot of those devices.
 The first edition covers “Note to MAP” functions.
-You sometime want some more control then only triggering between two value changes?
-So far I created 5 devices:
+You sometime want some more control than only triggering between two value changes?
+Then check out those devices :

 –“Two Values” – switching between two values